 The inconvenience test works in movie theaters, too.
 Gottsman says if you know the person next to you, and "you are terribly uncomfortable, because you have theatre food and shopping bags," your friend should give you the armrest.

 It even works in trucks.
-When Max Robinson, owner of Guardian Moving and Storage in the U.K., has his team out on jobs, they eat lunch in the three-across cab.
+When Max Robinson, the owner of a U.K. moving company, has his team out on jobs, they eat lunch in the three-across cab.

 "Nobody wants to sit in the middle — you don't get a window, you can't rest your head against a wall, you can't see what is going on at the sides of the truck.
 Your leg room is also limited," Robinson writes.
 "The very least the person sitting in the middle deserves is the armrests!"